vizzuhq/.github/profile/README.md

 Got a question?
 Want to suggest a new feature?
 Have a great idea for a data story?
 Come join our [Slack workspace](https://join.slack.com/t/vizzu-community/shared_invite/zt-w2nqhq44-2CCWL4o7qn2Ns1EFSf9kEg) and talk to us!

-Take a look on our [roadmap](https://github.com/vizzuhq/.github/wiki/Roadmap) to get an overview of our future plans and milestones.
+Take a look at our [roadmap](https://github.com/vizzuhq/.github/wiki/Roadmap) to get an overview of our future plans and milestones.

 All the news about us and our products are available on our [blog](https://blog.vizzuhq.com/)